hello-addweb/my_camera/README.md

 OCR

-Custome Design of camera
+Custom Design of camera

 # Usage

-First, add My_camera as a dependency in your pubspec.yaml file.
+First, add custom_camera as a dependency in your pubspec.yaml file.

-# And  add some pemission in manifest file
+# And  add some permission in manifest file
 ```
 <uses-permission android:name="android.permission.INTERNET"/>
 <uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" />